dy1z/docs/content/docs/examples/amp4email.md

 # ⚡4email

-Maizzle includes a Layout and a Template so you can get started with AMP for Email.
+You can easily get started with AMP for Email in Maizzle.

 For a syntax refresher, checkout [AMP by Example &nearr;](https://ampbyexample.com/amphtml-email/introduction/hello_world/)

 ## Layout

-`amp4email.njk` is just the default Layout, adjusted for AMP for Email's requirements:
+⚡4email requires some special markup, so let's create an `amp4email.njk` Layout:

 ```html
 <!DOCTYPE {{ page.doctype or 'html' }}>